Tag Archives: faith

 Tomorrow is the day we remember Teresa of Avila (1515-1582).
 Visit The Transhistorical Body for more.

 The famous Teresa was a reformer from the center of Spain, along with her protégé, St. John of the Cross.
 Those two wanted to return their monastic order to the ways of the hermits who founded it near Elijah’s Well in Palestine, on Mt.
 Carmel (see 1 Kings 18).
-They were responding to the radicals of the Protestant Reformation, which was like an earthquake in the Catholic Church of their time.
-They ended up with an offshoot of the Carmelites called the “barefoot” or “discalced” Carmelites.
+They were responding to the radicals of the Protestant Reformation, which was like an earthquake in the Roman Catholic Church of their time.
+They ended up with an offshoot of the Carmelites, calling themselves the “barefoot” or “discalced” Carmelites.

 Mariko’s emphasis on pilgrimage last night at our congregation on Frankford Ave. helped me remember many good times on my journeys with Jesus.
 While on pilgrimage in Kent over a decade ago, we stayed in Aylesford Abbey, the site of the first convocation of Carmelites in England in 1240.
 A yard full of elementary kids were there when we arrived, which was right in line with the order’s traditional love of children.